mmrtxd/nutritionlabels/README.md

 - **QR Code Generation**: Download QR codes (PNG or SVG) that link directly to a product's nutrition label
 - **CSV Export**: Export all nutrition data to a CSV file
 - **Database Management**: Search, view, and manage nutrition entries from the admin dashboard
+- **Subdomain E-Label URLs**: Serve nutrition labels from a dedicated subdomain (e.g., `e-label.yourdomain.com`) as recommended by EU e-labelling regulations, with automatic restriction of that subdomain to label pages only
 - **Customizable Settings**: Configure QR code size, format, and error correction level
 - **Clean Uninstall**: Optionally delete all plugin data when the plugin is removed